-Westminster has a cooperative program with Princeton University permitting limited undergraduate student cross registration and, for graduate students, with Princeton Theological Seminary.
+Westminster has a cooperative program with Princeton University permitting limited undergraduate student cross registration.
+A similar cooperative program with Princeton Theological Seminary permits limited graduate student cross-registration.
 An arrangement also exists whereby graduates holding the Master of Music degree with a major in Sacred Music may apply for advanced doctoral program standing at Drew University.